hengchih/FireDropDown/README.md

 FireDropDown
 ============

-if you want to customize your html select tag , you can try this jquery plugin.
+If you want to customize your html select tag , you can try this jquery plugin.

 example: